REO Speedwagon: Revival of the hits

-In 2000, REO teamed up with Styx for a joint tour, which included a June 9 appearance at Riverport Amphitheater in St. Louis, which was released as the live concert video Arch Allies: Live at Riverport (September 2000).
-REO's portion of the show was released again under three separate titles: Live - Plus (2001), Live Plus 3 (2001) and Extended Versions (2001), which was certified gold by the RIAA on April 26, 2006.
-REO once again teamed with Styx in 2003 for the Classic Rock's Main Event tour, which included another band from their common rock era, Journey.
+As Epic released REO compilation albums, REO teamed up with Styx in 2000 for a tour that included an appearance at Riverport Amphitheater in St. Louis, which was released as the live concert video Arch Allies: Live at Riverport.
+REO's portion of the show was re-released as Live - Plus (2001), Live Plus 3 (2001), and Extended Versions (2001), which was certified gold in 2006.
+REO toured with Styx again in 2003 alongside Journey.

-2000–2025
+2000–2026

-The band released a self-financed album entitled Find Your Own Way Home in April 2007.
-Though it did not chart as an album, it produced two singles, "I Needed to Fall" and "Find Your Own Way Home", that appeared on Billboard's Adult Contemporary radio chart.
+The self-financed Find Your Own Way Home in 2007, produced two singles, "I Needed to Fall" and "Find Your Own Way Home", that appeared on Billboard's Adult Contemporary chart.
+REO Speedwagon continued to tour regularly, on their own and in tandem with other bands of their era, mostly performing their classic hits.